Tutorial: Getting the error rate for a service

 Sample Python code

-If you do not yet have a Python environment set up on your local machine, you can try out this function by using a Jupyter Notebook in Google Colab, which provides an environment in the browser to write and run Python code.
+If you do not have a Python environment setup on your local machine, you can try this function by using a Jupyter Notebook in Google Colab, which provides an environment in the browser to write and run Python code.
 To use Google Colab, you need a Google account.
-Use this link to create a new Jupyter Notebook in Colab.
+Use Google Colab to create a Jupyter Notebook in Colab.

 Requirements